Selling Your House at a Loss: Consider These Options When Your Home Turns into a Financial Burden

 Ask for a loan forbearance

 If you’re in a temporary financial slump and just need a few months to recover, you may be able to work out a forbearance agreement with your lender.
 Your lender agrees to let you skip or reduce your monthly payment for a set period of time.
-This option gained national attention among homeowners during the 2020 pandemic, when the federal government implemented the CARES Act for economic relief.
+This option gained national attention among homeowners during the 2020 pandemic when the federal government implemented the CARES Act for economic relief.
+CARES Act funds expired on September 30, 2021.

-One benefit of a short sale: it doesn’t impact your credit as much as a foreclosure or bankruptcy, say Helali and Batterman.
-Instead of waiting seven years before you’re able to qualify for a conventional loan with a foreclosure on your credit record, you may qualify for a new mortgage two-to-four years after a short sale, Helali explains.
+One benefit of a short sale: it doesn’t affect your credit as much as a foreclosure or bankruptcy, say Helali and Batterman.
+Instead of waiting seven years before you’re able to qualify for a conventional loan with a foreclosure on your credit record, you may qualify for a new mortgage two to four years after a short sale, Helali explains.

 Short sales have their drawbacks, though.
-You’ll need to prove, through documentation, substantial hardship to the lender.
-“The banks are gonna send you documentation that asks what assets you have and you’ve got to explain, identify, and then prove what assets you have or don’t have.”
-It’s a complicated and time consuming process, warns Batterman.
+You’ll need to prove substantial hardship to the lender with documentation.
+“The banks are going to send you documentation that asks what assets you have, and you’ve got to explain, identify, and then prove what assets you have or don’t have.”
+It’s a complicated and time-consuming process, Batterman warns.

 Tax implications: Is your loss deductible?